DISTORTEC/distortos/documentation/yaml-bindings/UARTs/ST_STM32-USARTv1.md

   - `interrupt`, required, mapping:
     - `controller`, required, reference, reference to interrupt controller;
     - `vector`, required, string, name of interrupt (sub)vector used by this peripheral;
+  - `RX`, `TX`, optional, mapping, all key-value pairs are specific to particular GPIO implementation; selects configuration of pins;

 Examples
 --------